benruben87/benruben87.github.io/_pages/about.md

 Recent News
 ======
-1. **[September 2025]** It was an honor to be able to present my work on learning in the cerebellar ensembles at the [Computational Neuroscience Next Generation conference](https://ctcn.wustl.edu/2025-next-gen-symposium/) at Washington University in St. Louis.
+1. **[September 2025]** It was an honor to be able to present my work on learning in cerebellar ensembles at the [Computational Neuroscience Next Generation conference](https://ctcn.wustl.edu/2025-next-gen-symposium/) at Washington University in St. Louis.

 2. **[May 2025]** My most recent pre-print "No Free Lunch From Random Feature Ensembles" has been accepted as a poster presentation at ICML 2025 in Vancouver!
 I will be presenting Thu 17 Jul 4:30 p.m.
 PDT — 7 p.m.
 PDT at poster #W-1018.